haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/extend-the-tool.md

 Unlike the [Map Step]({{ page.baseurl }}/migration/migration-tool-internal-spec.html#map-step), these steps scan a predefined list of tables instead of all tables.

 ### Create custom steps
 Using the same "GreatBlog" example, suppose the extension contains three tables in Magento 1, but was redesigned to have only one table in Magento 2.
-To migrate all data from multiple tables to a single table, you can create a custom step in the `config.xml` file.
-For example:
+To migrate all data from multiple tables to a single table, you can create a custom step in the `config.xml` file. 例如:

 ```xml
 <steps mode="data">